WASHINGTON BOROUGH BOARD OF EDUCATION

 May 9, 2022

 June 13, 2022

 BY ORDER OF THE BOARD OF EDUCATION

-The public is invited to attend Board of Education meetings, which are held once a month on the second Monday of each month at Memorial School at 7:30 P.M.
-A second meeting may be held if necessary on the fourth Monday of the month.
+The public is invited to attend Board of Education meetings, which are held once a month on the second Monday of each month at Memorial School at 7:00 P.M.

 Meet Our Board Members